top of page

 Stamp Duty Land Tax

-This is a progressive property tax paid to HMRC when freehold or leasehold residential property or land over £250,000 (non-residential property and land over £150,000) is purchased in England and Northern Ireland.
+This is a progressive property tax paid to HMRC when freehold or leasehold residential property or land over £125,000 is purchased in England and Northern Ireland.
 The amount paid is dependent on the Purchase Price and tax thresholds.

 Tax Relief Arrangements